minad/consult/README.md

-# consult.el - Various interactive functions using completing-read
+# consult.el - Various commands using completing-read

-This library provides various utility functions based on the Emacs completion function `completing-read`.
+This package provides various commands based on the Emacs completion function `completing-read`.
 The functions should be compatible with any completion-system based on the standard Emacs API, e.g., icomplete and selectrum.
 At least the goal is to keep the completion-system specifics to a minimum.
-Functions which can only be implemented using selectrum-specific extensions, will be packaged up separately before release.
+Commands which can only be implemented using selectrum-specific extensions, will be packaged up separately before release.

+## Available commands

+Most commands provided by consult follow the naming scheme `consult-thing`.
-For now these functions are provided:
+For now these commands are provided:

 * `consult-multi-occur`: Replacement for `multi-occur`
 * `consult-recent-file`: Select a recent files